Manual lymphatic drainage therapyBy Nigel Chua

 to and from the blood stream.

-That being said, there are many immunity-related events that happen in our lymph nodes.
+There are many immunity-related events that happen in our lymph nodes.

 Over time, unfortunately this may lead to conditions such as fibrosis and slowly lead to breakdown in the tissues.

-If there is an injury within our connective tissues, for example
+If there is an injury within our connective tissues, for example:

-- injuries and damage from burn injuries
+- damage from burn injuries

 - long term inflammation

 - accidents such as falls or road-traffic/motor-vehicle accidents